AMERICAN AIRLINES GROUP INC. (NASDAQ: AAL) INVESTIGATION ALERT: Bernstein Liebhard Is Investigating American Airlines Group Inc.

 Date

 (MENAFN- GlobeNewsWire - Nasdaq) Do you hold American airlines common stock?
-If so, please visit American Airlines Group Inc. Shareholder Investigation or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or ... to discuss your rights.
+If so, please visit Amercan Airlines Group Inc. Shareholder Investigations or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or ... to discuss your rights.

 If you hold American Airlines stock and would like to discuss your legal rights and options , please visit American Airlines Group Inc. Shareholder Investigation or contact Investor Relations Manager Peter Allocco at (212) 951-2030, toll-free at (877) 779-1414, or ... .